Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Introduction and main results

-Biases that are typical to all renewal problems have been known for long time in the literature (see \eg Feller \cite{fellerlivre}, Vol. 2 Chap.
-1).
+Biases that are typical to all renewal problems have been known for a~long time in the literature (see, e.g., Feller \cite{fellerlivre}, Volume 2, Chapter 1).
 Size biased trees are linked with the consideration of Palm measures, themselves related to the problem of building a population around the path of an individual picked uniformly at random from the population alive at a certain time $t$.
-In Chauvin \etal \cite{chauvinrouaultwakolbinger} and in Hardy and Harris \cite{hardyharris3}, a spinal decomposition is obtained for continuous time branching processes.
-Their result states that along the chosen line of descent, which constitutes a bridge between the initial condition and the position of the particle chosen at time $t$, the birth times of the new branches form a homogeneous Poisson Point Process of intensity $rm$ while the reproduction law that is seen along the branches is given by $(kp_k/m,k\in \N)$.
-Other references for Palm measures, spinal decomposition and size-biased Galton-Watson can be found in discrete time in Kallenberg \cite{kallenberg}, Liemant \textit{et al.} \cite{liemant}, and for the continuous time we mention Gorostiza \etal \cite{gorostizaroellywakolbinger}, Geiger and Kauffmann \cite{geigerkauffmann}, Geiger \cite{geiger} or Olofsson \cite{olofsson}.
-Notice that biases for an individual chosen uniformly in a continuous time tree had previously been observed by Samuels \cite{samuels} and Biggins \cite{bigginsaap76}.
-In the same vein, we refer to Nerman and Jagers \cite{nermanjagers} for consideration of the pedigree of an individual chosen randomly at time $t$ and to Lyons \etal \cite{lyonspemantleperes}, Geiger \cite{geiger2} for spinal decomposition for size biased Galton-Watson processes in the discrete time case.
-Other motivating topics for this kind of results come from branching random walks (see \eg Biggins \cite{bigginsbrw}, Rouault \cite{rouaultbrw}) and homogeneous fragmentation (see Bertoin \cite{bertoinfragmentation,bertoinrandomfrag}).
-We refer to the examples in Section 5 for more details.
+In Chauvin, Rouault and Wakolbinger \cite{chauvinrouaultwakolbinger} and in Hardy and Harris \cite{hardyharris3}, a~spinal decomposition is obtained for continuous time branching processes.
+Their result states that along the chosen line of descent, which constitutes a~bridge between the initial condition and the position of the particle chosen at time $t$, the birth times of the new branches form a homogeneous Poisson point process of intensity $rm$ while the reproduction law that is seen along the branches is given by $(kp_k/m,k\in\N)$.
+Other references for Palm measures, spinal decomposition and size-biased Galton--Watson can be found in discrete time in Kallenberg \cite{kallenberg}, Liemant, Mattes and Wakolbinger \cite{liemant} and for the continuous time we mention Gorostiza, Roelly and Wakolbinger~\cite {gorostizaroellywakolbinger}, Geiger and Kauffmann \cite {geigerkauffmann}, Geiger \cite{geiger} or Olofsson \cite{olofsson}.
+Notice also that biases for an individual chosen uniformly in a continuous time tree had previously been observed by Samuels \cite {samuels} and Biggins \cite{bigginsaap76}.
+In the same vein, we refer to Nerman and Jagers \cite{nermanjagers} for consideration of the pedigree of an individual chosen randomly at time $t$ and to Lyons, Pemantle and Peres \cite{lyonspemantleperes}, Geiger \cite{geiger2} for spinal decomposition of size biased discrete-time Galton--Watson processes.

+Other motivating topics for this kind of results come from branching random walks (see, e.g., Biggins \cite{bigginsbrw}, Rouault \cite{rouaultbrw}) and homogeneous fragmentation (see Bertoin \cite {bertoinfragmentation,bertoinrandomfrag}).
+We refer to the examples in Section \ref{sectionexamples} for more details.